 One weakness in the program is the limited opportunities for field trips.
-Chefs have utilized many of the local area vendors such as Clausen Oysters, Hallmark Fisheries, and Giradet Winery.
-However, travel to urban areas that offer more resources requires a significant time commitment.
+Chefs are researching the possibility to bring additional guest lectures and other industry experts.
+However, travel to urban areas that offer more resources require a significant time commitment.